villekf/OMEGA-doc/docs/source/technical.rst

 system matrix elements using the selected projector.
 In v1.2 and below, the algorithms themselves were largely computed in the kernel as well, but currently, only the forward and/or backward projection operations are computed in the kernels.
 The forward projection thus outputs the forward projection vector, while backprojection the backprojection vector and optionally also the sensitivity image.

-All operations occur on the selected device and only the ﬁnal result from each iteration is transferred to the host (if ``options.save_iter = true``, otherwise only the last iteration).
+All operations occur on the selected device and only the final result from each iteration is transferred to the host (if ``options.save_iter = true``, otherwise only the last iteration).
 Implementation 2 supports all algorithms and priors.
 Implementation 2